Vegan Oreo Cake

 Customizing the cake

-For a large oreo sheet cake, bake the cake in a 9 x 13 inch (23 x 33 cm) baking pan for about 35-40 minutes.
+For a large Oreo sheet cake, bake the cake in a 9 x 13 inch (23 x 33 cm) baking pan for about 35-40 minutes.

-This recipe will make about 22-24 vegan oreo cupcakes.
+This recipe will make about 22-24 vegan Oreo cupcakes.
 I recommend baking them for around 20-25 minutes.

-More vegan chocolate cakes
+More vegan layer cakes

-Follow Rainbow Nourishments on Instagram, Facebook, and Pinterest, and subscribe via email to receive all of our latest recipes!
+Follow Rainbow Nourishments on Instagram, Facebook, TikTok and Pinterest, and subscribe via email to receive all of our latest recipes!

-Vegan Oreo Cake (cookies and cream cake)
+Vegan Oreo Cake

 Ingredients